— The IFES vision

-Our vision is to see students built into communities of disciples, transformed by the gospel and impacting the university, the church and society for the glory of Christ.The IFES vision
+“Our vision is to see students built into communities of disciples, transformed by the gospel and impacting the university, the church and society for the glory of Christ.“

 Today, discussions about science and religion are dominated by scholars who have spent their careers in elite Western universities and seminaries.
 Their work has greatly enhanced the quality and richness of these dialogues but does not benefit from the diverse experiences and perspectives of scientists in the Majority World.

-This focus on impacting greater society, coupled with the reach of IFES in over 170 countries around the world, makes IFES national movements ideal contexts for nurturing a new generation of Science and Theology thought leaders and communicators from the Majority World.
+The reach of IFES in more than 160 countries around the world makes IFES national movements ideal contexts for nurturing a new generation of theology and the sciences thought leaders and communicators from the Majority World.

-‘Double listening’… is the faculty of listening to two voices at the same time, the voice of God through Scripture and the voices of men and women around us.
+“‘Double listening’… is the faculty of listening to two voices at the same time, the voice of God through Scripture and the voices of men and women around us.
 These voices will often contradict one another, but our purpose in listening to them both is to discover how they relate to each other.
-Double listening is indispensable to Christian discipleship and Christian mission.
+Double listening is indispensable to Christian discipleship and Christian mission.“

 The IFES journal, Word and World, also follows this tradition.